Farscent/NexaHub-Marketing-Performance-Dashboard/README.md

 Cost per Lead is calculated as:

-CPL = Advertising Spend / Number of Leads
+CPL = Advertising Spend / Number of Paid Leads

-Monthly CPL is also analyzed by paid acquisition channel.
+Monthly CPL is analyzed by paid acquisition channel.

 ## Dashboard Features